-MDiv Liberty Baptist Theological Seminary, DMin The Master's Seminary Bryan was born and raised in Charleston, WV.
-Before his conversion he was a business professional, serving as a vice president and a COO in the medical industry.
+BA in Business, Marshall University, MDiv Liberty Baptist Theological Seminary, DMin The Master's Seminary

+Bryan is originally from Charleston, WV.
+Before his conversion he was a business executive, serving as a vice president and a COO in the medical industry.
 Shortly after his conversion, Bryan left the business world and started pursuing pastoral ministry.
-Bryan serves Timberlake Baptist Ministries as the Senior Pastor and the President of Timberlake Educational Foundation and Timberlake Christian Schools.
+He serves Timberlake Baptist Ministries as the Senior Pastor and the President of Timberlake Educational Foundation and Timberlake Christian Schools.
 He is on the Board of Trustees for The Expositors Seminary, and he is a faculty member as well.
-He and his wife Tracey have five children; Bailey is the oldest and married to Gabi, Nathan and Olivia are twins, Jared is their third son, and Bella is the youngest.
+He and his wife Tracey married in 1993 and have five children.